QubesOS/qubes-doc/basics_dev/style-guide.md

 ## Fonts

 Currently Qubes OS is using the following fonts for our website, branding, and other public facing (non-OS) materials.
-The OS itself uses what is normal for a users desktop environment of choice.
+The OS itself uses what is normal for a user's desktop environment of choice.

 <div class="styleguide">
 {% for font in site.data.styleguide.fonts %}